Solve/Next

 • You are not prepared for physical fieldwork and live interviews with real stakeholders for half of each day

 Every solved problem eventually embeds the next set of assumptions to be questioned.
 Amsterdam solved the car problem.
 The cycling infrastructure is now the constraint.
-Which solution in your organisation is becoming its own successor problem?
+Which solution in your organization is becoming its own successor problem?

 Practical Details